 (…existing texts…)

 (#1656)An MLD that requests or accepts multi-link (re)setup for any two links ensures that each link is located on different nonoverlapping channels.

+(#3220)If the link on which the (Re)Association Request frame was received cannot be accepted by the AP MLD, the AP MLD shall not accept any of the requested links. (#6629)

+The multi-link (re)setup is a failure if the AP MLD does not accept any of the links requested by the non-AP MLD for multi-link (re)setup in the (Re)Association Request frame.
+Otherwise, the multi-link (re)setup is successful.(#6629)

 (…existing texts…)

 TGbe editor: Modify 35.3.5.4 Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup(#6700) as follows: (track change on)